h-joo/life-in-germany/Arriving_Germany.md

 One tip that you can get ahead of other applicants in the competitive situations and you really want the apartment, you can try to tell them to pay X months of rents in advance such that although you might lack some documents (e.g. Schufa) due to not being in Germany for the past, they might be confident you will be paying the rent stabily as you're financially stable.

-#### Contacting the main tenant (Hauptmiete) for shared apartements
+#### Contacting the main tenant (Hauptmieter/*-in) for shared apartements

 This section is for when you're looking for shared apartments such as in wg-gesucht or other facebook apartment finding

-Looking for a shared apartment is usually easier than renting a whole apartment as the main tenent (Hauptmiete) is already took the apartment from the landlord and they're taking the risks.
+Looking for a shared apartment is usually easier than renting a whole apartment as the main tenent (Hauptmieter/*-in) has already took the apartment from the landlord and they're taking the risks.
 Many cases, introducing yourself and asking for a apartment view should suffice.

 ### Apartment view (Besichtigungstermin)

-TBD
+You might do the apartment view alone, or it can be like an open visit for many people who're interested to save some time.
+Either way, you SHOULD bring the aforementioned documents with you to show how serious you are in your visit and hand them to the landlord or the real-estate agent who's acting on behalf.

 ### Apartment control and signing the rental contract.